LaurieLogger/NC-games-Hosted/README.md

 ## Add Setup Files:

-- Add .env files (both test and development) for relevant database
+- Add .env files (both test and development) for to set PGDATABASE to relevant environment.
 - Optional: Create a parent index.js file for data folder to amalgamate index.js in dev/test data subfolders

 ## Install packages: